Are Large Vision Language Models up to the Challenge of Chart Comprehension and Reasoning? An Extensive Investigation into the Capabilities and Limitations of LVLMs: Results and Discussion

-\textbf{Challenges in generating domain-specific information.} Both Gemini and GPT-4V models fail to generate domain-specific (\textit{Level-\textbf{4}}) content beyond the chart content.
-This aligns with the findings from previous studies~\cite{kantharaj-etal-2022-chart}.
-Gemini tends to produce shorter analyses (75.33 words on average) compared to GPT-4V (averaging 149.5 words).
-Despite its brevity, Gemini was more likely to generate domain-specific information, doing so approximately 12\% of the time, compared to GPT-4V, which achieves this only 8.67\% of the time.
-These findings underscore the challenges inherent in generating domain-specific insights. \\ \textbf{Gemini can extrapolate factually accurate insights beyond the chart data.} We observed Gemini's ability to generate pertinent insights not explicitly represented in the chart in our evaluation.
-For example, in Figure \ref{fig:outofcontext}, although the x-axis labels of the bars began in May 2020, Gemini generated the following statement: \textit{``The number of unemployed people reached a peak in April 2020 at 23.1 million and then started to decline.''} While this information wasn't directly evident in the chart data, it aligns closely with statistics from the U.S. Bureau of Labor Statistics \cite{uslabor}.
-One possible explanation is that it might have encountered similar statistical representations or accessed external sources.
-Despite the original chart focusing on male unemployment statistics, Gemini's extrapolated insights remained relevant to the broader topic of discussion.
+Another interesting observation is that Gemini can extrapolation of factually accurate insights beyond the chart data.
+For example, in \Cref{fig:sem_errors}(b), although the x-axis labels of the bars began in May 2020, Gemini managed to describe trends by including previous years by outputting \textit{``...The number of unemployed people reached a peak in April 2020 at 23.1 million and then started to decline.''} While this information was not directly evident in the chart data, it aligns closely with statistics from the U.S. Bureau of Labor Statistics \cite{uslabor}.
+This finding is consistent with the observation that Gemini can cover more contextual and domain information from external sources.